Ardhanari/stationery/README.md

 - To understand how many items I'm buying and how many there are in stock

-- To use search function allowing me to get results specific for my query
+- To use the search function that allows me to get results specific for my query

 - To have easy access to frequently asked questions page that contains answers to the questions I may have when placing my order